-Please indicate the number of students that were not allowed to participate in a sport without a Medical Return to Play Form from a head injury that occurred outside of the sport or activity (car accedent, incident at home, etc.).
+Please indicate the number of students that were not allowed to participate in a sport without a Medical Return to Play Form from a head injury that occurred outside of the sport or activity (car accident, incident at home, etc.).
+These individuals should not have been included in the previous question unless a second head injury had occurred outside of the sport or activity that they participated in.